chargebyte/chargebyte-docs/docs/source/hardware.rst

 When attached to a PC/notebook, then the port operates as USB device:

-* It provides a virtual serial console port to the Charge Control V which can be used to login to the Linux operating system for configuration and diagnostics purposes.
+* It provides a virtual serial console port to the Charge Control V which can be used to log in to the Linux operating system for configuration and diagnostics purposes.

-* It also provides a virtual Ethernet connection, so that the web-frontend of the device can be accessed for configuration, diagnostics, firmware updates etc.
+* It also provides a virtual Ethernet connection, so that the web-frontend of the device can be accessed for configuration, diagnostics, firmware updates, etc.
   It is also possible to access the Charge Control V upstream network connections, e.g. the Ethernet link which is available on X8 and/or X9.
   For this, the virtual Ethernet provides a DHCPv4 server to the connected PC/notebook